-- All boats will be required to present their video at Virginia’s 2nd Floor above the Weigh-in Station for the Video Review Committee to verify.
+- All boats will be required to present their video at Port Aransas Fisherman’s Wharf for the Video Review Committee to verify.

 - All boats must be able to display their video on a monitor, laptop or other similar device when presenting their video for verification.
 The video review committee will have a monitor and laptop available at the tournament, however, it is the responsibility of the participant to provide everything needed to view their video!

 - Releases should be confirmed by nearby boats, if possible, and must be reported to Tournament Headquarters 409-739-4817 / 713-725-2757 or a Committee Boat.
 If Tournament Headquarters or a Committee Boat cannot be reached, another tournament boat can verify the catch.